-A chef-client is an agent that runs locally on every node that is registered with the Chef Server.
+A chef-client is an agent that runs locally on every node that is registered with the server.
 When a chef-client is run, it will perform all of the steps that are required to bring the node into the expected state, including:

-- Registering and authenticating the node with the Chef Server
+- Registering and authenticating the node with the server

 - Building the node object